smyrman/goenv/README.md

 A tool similar to virtualenv for Python, but for Go.
 It lets you creare a "virtual environment" where you install go packages.

 It should work for terminal emulators that are configured to use Bash.
-Feel welcome to implement support for more shells, e.g. on Windows.
+You are more than welcome to implement support for more shells, e.g. on Windows.

 Usage
 -----